 My favourite use for these is as a little lunchbox filler.
 After all, you can only eat so many biscuits and chocolate bars before you really start to crave something homemade!
 Another similar recipe is this no-bake chocolate krispie cupcake recipe.
 These are even easier for kids to help with since they don’t even have to go in the oven!

 Honestly, I highly recommend that you try these.
 After all, it’s only 25 minutes and I promise they’re more than worth it!
 If you do give it a go, tag me on facebook or twitter with a photo – I’d absolutely love to hear what you thought of them!
-If you’d like updates whenever I post more recipes, you can click here to sign up without entering the competition – no spam, I promise!
+If you’d like updates whenever I post more recipes, you can click here to sign up.

 Happy baking!